HowardCraft/Academy/Month3/readMe.md

 ## ✅ Option 1: Download ZIP (Simpler, but not for continuous updates)

-1. Go to the GitHub repository page.
+1. Go to the GitHub repository page (https://github.com/HowardCraft/Academy/releases)
 2. Click the green **"Code"** button.
 3. Select **"Download ZIP"**.
 4. Unzip the file on your computer.